Manila Memorial Park – Sucat: History

-The Manila Memorial Park in Parañaque was established in 1964 when the city was still a municipality of Rizal province.
+The Manila Memorial Park in Parañaque was established in 1964, when the city was still a municipality of Rizal province.
 In August 1985, it became the first cemetery to host a modern crematorium in a memorial park setting, having been established a year after Pope Paul VI lifted the ban on cremation for Catholics.
 The cemetery became part of a larger network of burial sites of Manila Memorial Park, Inc. with five other cemeteries under the Manila Memorial Park brand opened in other parts of the Philippines.

 From December 2016 to August 2017, the Rizal Premier Chapel, a new funeral venue was built.
 The cemetery hosts a second older chapel.

-The Manila Memorial Park was plot setting in the drama film Yesterday, Today, Tomorrow in 2011.
+The Manila Memorial Park was the plot setting in the drama film Yesterday, Today, Tomorrow in 2011.

 Notable burials

-Burial site of 11th President Corazon Aquino and her husband, former Senator Benigno Jr. Their son, 15th President Benigno III was buried beside them after his death in 2021.
+Burial site of 11th President Corazon Aquino, former Senator Benigno Aquino Jr., and 15th President Benigno Aquino III.

 The Manila Memorial Park is the site of burial of several Filipino notable individuals which includes politicians, actors, and athletes.